-All leasing requires Board and DoES approval in advance of any lease agreement being entered into.
+All leasing requires Board and DE approval in advance of any lease agreement being entered into.
 Finance leasing is strictly prohibited.
 Operational leasing is commonly used to acquire equipment on a relatively short-term basis.
 Prior consultation with the Manager responsible for Procurement/ Finance Manager is required.

-Property leasing and Procurement related issues for Property Acquisition and Disposal of Surplus Property is set out in DPER Circular 17/2016
+Refer to Circular Letter 0002/2019 Code of Practice for the Governance of Education and Training Board (pages 49-50) for information on Property Acquisition, Disposal of Surplus Property, Disposal of State Assets and access to Assets by Third Parties as well as Acquisition of Land, Buildings or other Material Assets.
+You should also refer to Circular 0003/2019 Good Practice Guidelines and requirements in relation to Contracts for the Provision of Goods and/or Services.